-Use Armor Use (or Power Armor Use, if wearing power armor) to calculate your absorb melee defense value.
-You must be wearing armor to use the absorb melee defense.
-Use Reaction to calculate your dodge melee defense, as well as your Fire and Movement ranged defense.
-Use Unarmed Combat for both grappling rolls and unarmed attacks.
-Use Medicine for helping hands and postincapacitation medical attention.
+Use Medicine for helping hands and post-incapacitation medical attention.
+Maneuvers RPJ Sci-Fi uses all four Gridless Combat System maneuvers.
+The Tagma Veteran and Kataphraktos classes grant maneuvers, as does the Amplified Psion's Tagma Training track.
+Characters of all classes learn maneuvers on reaching certain levels in the Melee Weapons, Plasmasheath Weapons, and Unarmed Combat skills.
 Recovering Damage Saves Base damage saves recover at a rate of one per two hours.
 If you are suffering from incapacitation penalties, base damage saves do not recover on their own.
 Without treatment, incapacitation penalties are removed after 8 hours of rest.
 After incapacitation penalties are removed, whether by treatment or by rest, you regain one base damage save.
 If recovering in a hospital or other medical facility, halve the time per save and the time to remove incapacitation penalties.
 Andrastos has lost three of his four base damage saves.
 It will take him six hours to recover to full health, or three hours if he is recuperating in a medical facility.
 Basilus was incapacitated, but an ally succeeded on a helping hand roll.
 He currently suffers from incapacitation penalties.
 Away from a hospital, Basilus will no longer suffer from incapacitation penalties after eight hours, and will take six more hours to recover his other three base damage saves, for a total of 14 hours.
 If Basilus is recovering in a hospital, it will take him four hours to recover from incapacitation penalties and one hour per save for three missing base damage saves, for a total of seven hours of rest.
 The Medicine skill can be used to reduce the time taken for characters to recover from damage.
 See page 38 for more information.
 The Medical Kit and Single-Use Trauma Pack gadgets also impact healing and recovery.
-See page 67.
+See page 68.
 Items, vehicles, and voidships recover damage saves when repaired.
 See page 39 for rules on repair.
-Dual-Wielding You may carry any two one-handed weapons in your hands.
-With one action, you may attack with one weapon only, adding no bonus or penalty.
-You may also attack with two one-handed melee weapons using one action, provided they are linked to the same skill and attribute.
-Reduce your attack rolls by 1.
-The damage dealt is 1 greater than the lower of the two weapons' damages.
-You may further attack with two one-handed ranged weapons using one action, provided they are linked to the same skill and attribute.
-As with melee weapons, when attacking with both, reduce your attack rolls by 1, and deal damage 1 greater than the lower of the two weapons' damages.
-When determining range penalties, use the shorter-range weapon's optimum range and range penalty.
-Basilus is dual-wielding a plasma pistol (damage -1) and a laser pistol (damage 0).
-When attacking with both, he deals 0 damage -1 more than the plasma pistol's base damage.
-When determining range penalties, he uses the plasma pistol's optimum range, since it is shorter-ranged.
-When attacking with one or the other, he uses the weapon's listed statistics.
 Combat Rating Combat rating is a single number which attempts to encapsulate a character's combat potential.
 It does not account for equipment.
-To determine your combat rating, add the following numbers together: - Your best base level in a melee defense skill (Armor Use, Power Armor Use, and Reaction) - Your base level in Reaction (even if you used it above) - Your best base level in a melee attack skill (Melee Weapons, Plasmasheath Weapons, Power Armor Weapons, and Unarmed Combat) - Your best base level in a ranged attack skill (Hand Weapons, Specialist Weapons, and Power Armor Weapons) - Your best combat psi skill (Psi Attack, Psi Defense, and Psychokinesis) - 5 per base damage save - 5 per combat action in excess of 2 Power Armor Power armors, heavy battle-suits with integrated weaponry and protection against most hand weapons, are a frequent sight on battlefields around the Empire.
+To determine your combat rating, add the following numbers together: - Your best base level in a defense skill (Armor Use and Reaction) - Your best base level in a melee attack skill (Melee Weapons, Plasmasheath Weapons, Power Armor Use, and Unarmed Combat) - Your best base level in a ranged attack skill (Hand Weapons, Specialist Weapons, and Power Armor Use) - Your best combat psi skill (Psi Attack, Psi Defense, and Psychokinesis) - 5 per base damage save - 5 per combat action in excess of 21 Power Armor Power armors, heavy battle-suits with integrated weaponry and protection against most hand weapons, are a frequent sight on battlefields around the Empire.
 In the Gridless Combat System, they function almost identically to normal humans, with a few exceptions.
 First, they receive only two actions.